 Subscribe for full access to World Wrestling Entertainment (WWE)'s profile

-World Wrestling Entertainment (WWE) offers 6 products in the media and telecoms services and sports industries.
-World Wrestling Entertainment (WWE)'s product portfolio comprises of martial arts and streaming services.
+World Wrestling Entertainment (WWE) offers 8 products in the sports and media and telecoms services industries.
+World Wrestling Entertainment (WWE)'s product portfolio comprises of martial arts, sports tickets, merchandise and sponsorship and media and TV services.

 Subscribe for full access to World Wrestling Entertainment (WWE)'s products in full detail

-World Wrestling Entertainment (WWE)'s revenues were $382.8M in 2023.
-Caretta Research has split World Wrestling Entertainment (WWE)'s revenue into 2 different product categories, the largest of which is professional wrestling, which represents 82% of World Wrestling Entertainment (WWE)'s revenue.
+World Wrestling Entertainment (WWE)'s revenues were over $1B in 2025.
+Caretta Research has split World Wrestling Entertainment (WWE)'s revenue into 4 different product categories, the largest of which is professional wrestling.
+For full access to World Wrestling Entertainment (WWE)'s revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to World Wrestling Entertainment (WWE)'s revenue in full detail

-Examples of World Wrestling Entertainment (WWE)'s suppliers include Disney+ (Disney Streaming), Deltatre and NEP Group.
+Examples of World Wrestling Entertainment (WWE)'s suppliers include NEP Group, Disney+ (Disney Streaming) and Encompass Digital Media.

 Example Suppliers